tapumandal/Event-Sourcing-with-CQRS-in-Laravel/README.md

 			* Deposit

 				Account Holder's request will be redirected to the Account Controller.
 				To deposit amount there is a deposit method where AccountCommandHandler is called to handle the Command(command is event identifier).
 				And pass a parameter of AccountDepositCommand where deposit command, account holder's email and amount is initialized.

 				In AccountCommandHandler Class, event is created in JSON format calling CreateDepositeEvent.

-				There are two more class is Instantiated one is EventStore and other one is EventHandler.
-				EventStore is to store the event in event_stores table with command.
+				There are two more class is Instantiated one is EventStore and other one is EventHandler.EventStore is to store the event in event_stores table with command.
 				And EventHandler is to handle the event, where deposit data goes to deposit table.

 			* Transfer

 				Amount transferring is as same as the deposit, Transferring Request goes to transfer method of Account Controller, here Request data(Sender, Receiver and amount) is inintialized in AccountTransferCommand and the AccountTransferCommand object is passed to AccountTransferCommandHandler.

 				In AccountTransferCommandHandler,
 					CreateTransferEvent create transfer event.
 					EventStore store the created event.
 					And then goes to EventHandler.
 				In EventHandler transfer successfully executed if the amount is less or equal than the sender total amount otherwise the transffer failed.